-- Sufficient detail to prepare a response (including source of information, description of alleged behavior(s), and specific alleged Student Conduct Code violations). - The date, time and location of an information session, during which the Reporting Individual or Responding Student may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in the writing within two business days after the sending of the notice of alleged violations.
+- Sufficient detail to allow the party to prepare a response.
+Including, source of the information, description of the alleged behavior(s), and specific alleged code violation(s) - Date, time, and location of the information session. - Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in writing within two (2) business days after the sending of the notice of alleged violation(s).